 The Board of Directors is responsible for directing and controlling the Credit Union.
 The board directs the credit union in accordance with the federal or state credit union acts, by laws, ethical business practices, and other rules and regulations.

 Our Board consists of volunteers, who are members of the Credit Union in good standing and serve a three-year term.
-Board members are key to the success of our CU and bring a wealth of knowledge, energy, and interest in upholding our mission to provide excellent service to our members and meet their diverse and changing financial needs and interests.
+Board members are key to the success of our CU and bring a wealth of knowledge, energy, and interest in upholding our mission to deliver excellent service to our members with financial products that meet their diverse needs.

 The IFCU will announce annually those members whose terms expire in the coming year.
 And if there are more candidates than the number of expired terms, an annual Board election will be announced and held.
 Every member of the Credit Union is eligible to cast a vote for a candidate who is running as a Board member.
 All members, in good standing and with the appropriate education and experience, are also eligible to serve on the Board and/or as an Associate Board Member (refer to the tabs below for more information becoming a board member).